 1 Israel is an empty vine that brings forth fruit to himself.
 According to the multitude of his fruit he has multiplied the altars.
 According to the goodness of his land they have made ornate images.

 2 Their heart is divided.
 Now they shall be found faulty.
 He shall break down their altars.
-He shall spoil their images.
+He shall destroy their images.

 3 For now they shall say, "We have no king because we did not fear the LORD.
 What then should a king do to us?"